yuyingrong/qmh/README.md

 ## Deploying

-Start by ssh-ing into the server (`ssh root@IP_ADDRESS`), then:
+Start by ssh-ing into the server (`ssh USER@IP_ADDRESS`).
+(To deploy to production, you must be on the [Haverford VPN](https://iitskb.sites.haverford.edu/knowledge-base/installing-the-vpn-client/) first.
+Request credentials from IT if you don't have them.)

 `cd /srv/qmh-v2`

 `git pull origin master`

-If your changes don't work right away, you may need to reboot the server.
-Especially true if you added a new URL: `reboot` (in the same directory)
+Once you are on the server, you can use sudo to get elevated privileges for anything requiring them.
+The project directory with the live code is located in "/srv/qmh-v2".

+The web server itself is a 2-tiered application stack; Nginx runs the HTTP port advertisement and proxies all requests to a local socket owned by uWSGI.
+The configuration for Nginx lives in "/etc/nginx/sites-enabled/qmh-v2".
+The configuration for uWSGI lives in "/etc/uwsgi/apps-enabled/qmh-v2.ini".
+If you make any changes to the configuration, you can use "systemctl restart servicename" (uwsgi or nginx) to restart the appropriate service.
+You will need to restart uWSGI for any changes to the application's code to be live, as the uWSGI socket points to a version living in RAM and restarting the application container is the only way to update it with new code.

 ## Adding New Essays